-Instead, after learning new titles and presenting them a few times, they set them aside and move on to other music.
+Instead, after learning new titles, they set them aside and move on to other music.

 Here are 6 reasons why building a core repertoire elevates musical artistry and careers.

 1. Artistic Freedom.
 By regularly reviewing our long-standing repertoire, we can perform the music with minimal effort, freeing us to be fully expressive and spontaneous.

 2. Musical Development.
 Practicing and performing compositions over long periods of time leads to profound mastery, provided that we practice deeply, and that mastery enables us to reach pinnacles of fluency.

 3. Work Capacity.
 With many titles stage-ready, we attract more engagements and can handle busy concert and gig schedules without exceeding our work capacity.

 4. Professional Identity.
 The music we become known for performing – i.e., our core repertoire – communicates our identities as musicians, and by assembling distinctive repertoires along with must-know standards, we can not only win more bookings but also differentiate ourselves as artists.

 5. Collaborative Flexibility.
 As we amass large repertoires across several styles, we acquire the flexibility to partner with diverse musicians, expanding our musicality, connections, and appearances.

 6. Work-Life Balance.
 Core repertoire requires little practice time to prepare for performances, which helps us attain the work-life balance that underpins career sustainability.